 The calorie count of decaf coffee is similar to that of normal, caffeinated coffee.

-Decaffeinated coffee contains fewer of the aromatic oils that give regular coffee its flavor and aroma.
+Decaffeinated coffee contains fewer aromatic oils that give regular coffee its flavor and aroma.
 The decaffeination process removes a lot of these oils, which can have an impact on taste but it’s typically not considered to be unpleasant.
 In fact, many people enjoy their decaf more than they do regular because they don’t have to sacrifice taste for the sake of caffeine.

 Is Decaf Coffee Better For You?